Hassan Evan Naseem

-Hassan Evan Naseem (ހަސަން އީވާން ނަސީމް; 1984 – September 19, 2003), commonly referred to as Evan Naseem, is the person whose death became a lever for the current, open, political reform activities in the Maldives.
-He was serving at Maafushi Prison for drug offences when he was beaten to death by the NSS personnel of the Security unit during a riot which endangered the lives of the prison security personnel.
+Hassan Evan Naseem (ހަސަން އީވާން ނަސީމް; 1984 – 19 September 2003), commonly referred to as Evan Naseem, was a Maldivian man whose death became a lever for the current, open, political reform activities in the Maldives.
+He was serving a jail term at Maafushi Prison for drug offences when he was beaten to death by the National Security Service personnel of the Security unit during a riot which endangered the lives of the prison security personnel.

 Early life

 Evan attended Majeediyya School for his secondary education.
 He was jailed several times for drug offences and other related crimes.

 Dispute between inmates

-On September 19, 2003, inmates of Evan Naseem's cell crossed the partitions, on two occasions, to assault a person named Ali Didi who was detained in a different cell.
+On 19 September 2003, inmates of Evan Naseem's cell crossed the partitions, on two occasions, to assault a person named Ali Didi who was detained in a different cell.
 This incident was reported to Maafushi Jail Office by the security unit in writing, along with two separate lists of people who crossed the partitions.
 Evan's name was not on either of the lists.
 Later the same day Evan's fellow inmates were throwing objects at other cells.
 The Officer-in-Charge of the Maafushi Jail Security Unit, Captain Adam Mohamed, exaggerated the matter to police headquarters at Malé.
 Adam Mohamed was given permission to remove the "troublemakers" from the cell (where Evan was) and to keep them handcuffed.

 Later the same night a team of five security personnel came to Evan's cell with a list of people who were involved in assaulting Ali Didi and throwing objects at other cells.
 Though Evan's name was not on the list submitted earlier to Maafushi Jail Office, the new list included his name.
 As their names were read out, the men came out from the cell.
 When Evan's name was called out he refused to come out, saying he was not involved in any of the previous unrest or disputes.
 Upon his refusal one of the security personnel went into the cell and asked him to come out.
 He still refused to walk out and warned the security person not to come closer or touch him.
 The security man was attacked twice with a wooden plank as he went towards Evan.
 Soon after this incident, numerous members of the unit stormed into the cell.
 Evan then yieldingly walked out of the cell.